Home

 Evidence that vitamin D intake increases incidence of cancer

 An underreported body of research shows that levels of 25-D sufficiently high enough to suggest heavy supplementation are consistent with higher rates of cancer.
 Stolzenberg-Solomon et al tracked a cohort of men over the course of 16 years for pancreatic cancer.10) They found that over this time period, high 25-D levels greater than 26 ng/ml were associated with a three-fold increased risk for the cancer.
-It is noteworthy that according to molecular modeling research, 26 ng/ml is near the range when 25-D significantly shuts off the Vitamin D Receptor, particularly when it is already partially blocked by bacterial proteins.
+It is noteworthy that according to molecular modeling research, 26 ng/ml is near the range when 25-D significantly shuts off the Vitamin D ReceptorA nuclear receptor located throughout the body that plays a key role in the innate immune response., particularly when it is already partially blocked by bacterial proteins.

 Contrary to expectations, subjects with higher prediagnostic vitamin D status had an increased pancreatic cancer risk compared with those with lower status….
 Our results are intriguing and may provide clues that further the understanding of the etiology of this highly fatal cancer.